- Program Coordinator:

 |BMS 78691||SEMINAR IN BIOLOGICAL ANTHROPOLOGY||1|

 |BMS 80199||DISSERTATION I 2||30|

 |Human Gross Anatomy Electives, choose from the following: 3||5-8|

 |Minimum Total Credit Hours:||60|

 Courses equivalent to those in the core may be substituted with the approval of the program committee.

 Each doctoral candidate, upon admission to candidacy, must register for BMS 80199 for a total of 30 credit hours.
-It is expected that a doctoral candidate will continuously register for BMS 80199 and thereafter BMS 80299, each semester, including summer, until all requirements for the degree have been met.
+It is expected that a doctoral candidate will continuously register for BMS 80199 and thereafter BMS 80299, each semester, until all requirements for the degree have been met.

 May be satisfied by courses taken at NEOMED or any College of Podiatric Medicine.
 Students should consult with their advisory committee..

 Cognate and elective courses in related departments (e.g., anthropology, biological sciences, chemistry, geology and psychology) will be selected and approved by the student’s advisory committee.